stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 old equation.
 This will not give the same result when boost and brake are both used, or behave differently when the player uses a C-mod instead of an X-mod.

+# Why

+## Why make an entirely new system?

+The old mod system has a variety of musical sync problems.
+Various mods aren't synced to the music, and tweening mods is not synced.

+It can't be extended by themers and gimmick artists.
+Anything not hardcoded in the system is impossible.
+Want the beat modifier, but running at 1/8 speed?
+Requires writing it in C++, and so forth.

+Gimmick artists need a system that can efficiently handle thousands of mods that start and end at specific times.
+Walking through a table of 500+ mods every frame to find one to activate is a disgrace.
+The mod manager in the new mod system uses data structures and techniques that are not possible in lua to minimize the work needed to update which mods are active.

+## Why use these weird table structures instead of calling a lua function?

+Calling a lua function would be unusably slow.

+As a simple example, the system looks for things that only need to be calculated once per frame, and those things are only done once per frame.

+If you have ```{"sine", "music_beat"}``` somewhere in a mod, the system sees that the music beat only changes once per frame, so it only does that sine once per frame.
+It doesn't have to do it for every note or every vert in a hold.